andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d03a2_ama_ruby_methods/lesson_plan.md

 ** Paws **

 9. Write a new method called "tell_two_jokes".
 It should call our original method, and take 4 arguments, joke1, answer1, joke2, answer2.

-#### Exercise 3 - Update AMAco PDA to Use Methods

-How can we use methods to update AMAco's PDA, to improve code quality?
-** What is code quality? **

 # Lesson Plan - Review Notes